 A way to determine if someone is a good potential customer is by looking at their budget, authority to make decisions, need for your product, and when they might want it.

 Business Intelligence (BI)

-A series of marketing or sales activities targeted at a specific group of contacts or leads.
+A set of marketing or sales activities aimed at a specific group.

-Incidents or problems that customers report and need to be resolved.
+Problems or complaints that customers report and need help with.

 CRM software is hosted on remote servers and accessed through the internet rather than installed on a local computer.

 Cloud- or Web-Based